- May 20, 2018 at 9:51 AM #37240shibaa987Moderator

 - Official OTA updates for your phone will be stopped

 – you have to manually install OTA updates.
+(This might not be true with all OEMs such as Xiaomi, OnePlus etc.)

 – This is an advantage if you know where to download and how to install stock firmware updates otherwise it is the other way round.